Planck 2015 results. XVIII. Background geometry & topology: Methods

 We also checked robustness of detection with respect to noise level in order to account for small discrepancies between the noise level in the \Planck\ FFP8 simulations and the 2015 data \citep{planck2014-a14}.
 We repeated the analysis for the high-pass filtered map with added noise with 5\,\% larger amplitude than for the original map.
 As we can see in \fig\ref{fig:smax_t222}, the statistic changes negligibly.

 The intersection of the peaks in the matching statistic with the false detection level estimated for the CMB map corresponding to the simply-connected universe defines the minimum radius of the correlated circles that can be detected for this map.
-Extrapolating the height of the peak with radius of $18^\circ$ seen in Fig.~\ref{fig:smax_t222} towards smaller radii one can estimate the minimum radius to be $\alpha_{\rm min} \simeq 15^\circ$.
+We estimate the minimum radius by extrapolating the height of the peak with radius $18^\circ$ seen in Fig.~\ref{fig:smax_t222} towards smaller radii.
+This allows for a rough estimation of the radius, with a precision of a few degrees.
+However, better precision is not required, because for small minimum radius (as obtains here) constraints on the size of the fundamental domain are not very sensitive to differences of the minimum radius of order a few degrees.
+As we can see in Fig.~\ref{fig:smax_t222}, the minimum radius $\alpha_{\rm min}$ takes a value in the range from $10^\circ$ to around $15^\circ$.
+To be conservative we take the upper end of this range for computation of the constraints on the size of the fundamental domain, and thus use $\alpha_{\rm min} \simeq 15^\circ$.

 \paragraph{Likelihood.} To validate and compare the performance of the two likelihood methods, we perform two sets of tests: a null test using a simulation of a simply connected universe, and a signal test using a simulation of a toroidal universe with $L = 4H_0^{-1}$.
 The two test maps are generated at $N_{\rm side} = 16$ and are band-limited using a $640\arcm$ Gaussian beam.
 Diagonal (white) noise is added with pixel variances $\sigma_I^2 = 0.04\,\mu{\rm K}^2$ and $\sigma_{Q/U}^2 = 0.16\,\mu{\rm K}^2$, comparable to the expected eventual level of \Planck's 143\GHz\ channel.
-For clarity of interpretation, no mask is used in these tests; in this setting, the eigenmodes of the fiducial correlation matrix are linear combinations of the spherical harmonics at fixed wavenumber $\ell$.
+For clarity of interpretation, no mask is used in these tests; in this setting, the eigenmodes of the fiducial covariance matrix are linear combinations of the spherical harmonics at fixed wavenumber $\ell$.
 As fully exploring the likelihood is much more time-consuming than profiling it, we generate a complete set of test results---analyses of the two test maps using cubic torus and slab covariance matrices on a fine grid of fundamental domain scales---using the profile-likelihood code, and aim to verify the main cubic torus results using the marginalized likelihood generated with \anicosmo.
-Note that to speed up the calculation of the marginalized likelihood we use a slightly smaller band-limit ($\elmax = 32$) than in the profile-likelihood calculation ($\elmax = 40$); with our choice of smoothing scale and mode count, and considering the full sky for validation purposes, we obtain the same eigenbasis (and therefore analyze the same projected data) in both cases.
+Note that to speed up the calculation of the marginalized likelihood we use a slightly smaller band-limit ($\elmax = 32$) than in the profile-likelihood calculation ($\elmax = 40$); with our choice of smoothing scale and mode count, and considering the full sky for validation purposes, we obtain the same eigenbasis (and therefore analyse the same projected data) in both cases.